rakeshcheekatimala/AWS-Learning/Readme.md

         - ALB it's always on, No charges for inter AZ data
         - NLB it's disabled by default
             - You pay for inter AZ data transfer.
+    - SS/TLS Basics
+        - SSL refers to Secure Socket Layer , used to encrypt connections
+        - TLS referes to Transport Layer Security.
+        - Public SSL certificates are issued by CA.
+        - Certificates have a expiry date, must be renewed.
+        - Certificates are managed by ACM (AWS Certificate Manager).
+    - SNI (Server Name Indication)
+        - Solves the problem of loading the right certificate when you have multiple SSL certificates onto one web server.
+        - client will indicate the hostname of the target server in the initial SSL handshake
+        - Only works for ALB & NLB, CloudFront.
+    - ELB - Connnection Draining
+        - CLB conection draining
+        - ALB Deregristration draining.
+        - Stops sending new requests to the isntance which is deregistering.
+        - default is 300, min 1 max - 3600.
+To disable we can set 0.

 # Why use an EC2 Load Balancer?
     - Managed Service, AWS guarantees that it will be working.